 Proclaimed as a National Monument on March 2, 1923, by President Warren G. Harding, four of the pueblo villages are located in Colorado, including Holly Canyon, Hackberry Canyon, Cutthroat Castle, and Goodman Point.

-The area surrounding ancient ruins was first called home to nomadic Paleo Indians as far back as 14,000 years ago.
+The area surrounding ancient ruins was first called home to nomadic Paleo-Indians as far back as 14,000 years ago.
 Gathering food and hunting game, they roamed the area for centuries.
-Around 900 A.D. these early peoples began to settle more permanently, adopting an agricultural existence.
+Around 900 A.D., these early peoples began to settle more permanently, adopting an agricultural existence.
 At that time, archeologists believe the soil was rich on the mesa tops due to more moderate temperatures and higher amounts of rainfall than is seen today.

 The Hovenweep National Monument, encompassing some 785 acres, provides a historic view of dozens of ancient ruins, including square and circular towers, cliff dwellings, kivas, and pueblos.
-The masonry style and architecture at Hovenweep is skillful, with careful attention given to detail, indicating that the inhabitants of Hovenweep were closely associated with groups living at Mesa Verde and other nearby sites.
+The masonry style and architecture at Hovenweep are skillful, with careful attention given to detail, indicating that the inhabitants of Hovenweep were closely associated with groups living at Mesa Verde and other nearby sites.

 The six major Hovenweep site groups are located within a 20-mile drive of each other along the Utah – Colorado border.
 These units vary greatly in size, the largest of which is the 400-acre Square Tower Group.
-Both this group, where the Ranger Station is located, and Cajon Ruins are located in Utah.
+Both this group, where the Ranger Station is located, and Cajon Ruins are in Utah.
 The Colorado sites are Holly Ruins, Hackberry Canyon, Cutthroat Castle, and Goodman Point.

 Today, visitors to Hovenweep enjoy short hikes, natural quiet, and some of the finest examples of ancestral Puebloan architecture in the southwest.
 The trail system provides access to each of the cultural site units.
-All units are open to the public but most are in remote locations and can be difficult to reach.
+All units are open to the public, but most are in remote locations and can be difficult to reach.
 The Square Tower Group is the primary contact facility with a visitor center, campground, and interpretive trail.